-- Reproductive behaviour, milk production and composition, and suckling behaviour;
+- Reproductive behaviour, and suckling behaviour;

 - Social structures, animal communication, and physiological effects of animal welfare and husbandry practices;

-- Haematology, biochemical profiles, and hormonal cycles;
+- Haematology, and biochemical and hormonal profiles;

-- Food safety, and meat production and quality;
+- Food safety, meat production and quality;

 - Parasitological monitoring of livestock and wild species.